A Possible Solution to the Difficulty in the Interpretation of Deuteron Compositeness: Conclusion

 In order to solve this problem, we proposed a straightforward extension by defining a new quantity interactioness, and thus the generalized interpretation can be discussed case by case.
 However, this extension will require an exact knowledge on the interaction.
 Alternatively, we propose to modify the theory from quantum mechanics into field theory formalism.
 Even though there may be some difficulty in interpretation since states are not prominent in QFT, the interactions are more well-defined.

-At the current state, compositeness can be utilized as a way to benchmark effective theories.
-Since the positivity of elementariness is proved in this paper, this positivity should hold when we take an interpretation under such effective theory.
+At the current state, it may be possible to utilize compositeness as a way to benchmark effective theories.
+Since the positivity of elementariness is proved in this paper, such positivity should hold when we take an interpretation under the framework of an effective theory.